-Marshall University, at its sole discretion and subject only to the restrictions of a sponsoring agency or a licensing agreement, may determine to release a previously obtained patent or copyright to the inventor for promotion and development.
-In so doing, Marshall University will require that it recover any costs incurred in obtaining the patent or in subsequent promotions.
+Marshall University, at its sole discretion and subject only to the restrictions of a sponsoring agency or a licensing agreement, may determine to release a previously obtained patent or copyright to the creator for promotion and development.
+In so doing, Marshall University will require that it recover any costs incurred in obtaining the patent or other intellectual property or in subsequent promotions.

 The transfer of rights must be approved and secured by an assignment agreement.
 Marshall University will retain a royalty-free, non-exclusive license to use any such inventions or copyrightable works for academic research and teaching.